F88/yonokomae/README.md

 - Zero-SSR SPA optimized for client-side rendering
 - GitHub Pages deployment with base path configured

+## Accessibility (Screen Reader)

+This game is designed with a Screen Reader-first mindset.
+Our goal is to achieve full SR support across core flows.
+We commit to:

+- Stable, concise accessible names for interactive controls
+- Proper roles, labels, and descriptions (aria-label / aria-describedby)
+- Keyboard-first operation with documented shortcuts
+- Landmarks and focus management for predictable navigation
+- Tests that assert accessibility surfaces (getByRole with name), not visuals
+- Respect reduced-motion preferences and avoid information conveyed by visuals only

+Status: in progress.
+We track improvements under the Accessibility section of the roadmap below and in the developer guides.
+Contributions to A11y are very welcome.

+## Reduced Motion (prefers-reduced-motion)

+We honor the user's reduced motion preference to minimize unnecessary animations and auto-scrolling.
+Key points:

+- Smooth scrolling falls back to minimal or instant movement when motion is reduced.
+See `src/lib/scroll.ts` and `src/lib/reduced-motion.ts`.
+- Marquee and entrance/exit animations shorten or disable under `@media (prefers-reduced-motion: reduce)`.
+See `src/components/UserVoicesMarquee.css` and `src/components/UsageExamplesMarquee.css`.
+- Auto-playing carousels pause/disable autoplay when motion is reduced.
+See `src/components/UserVoicesCarousel.tsx`.

+Tip (macOS): System Settings > Accessibility > Display > Reduce motion.

 ## Documentation

 [Developer guide (EN)](./docs/DEVELOPMENT_EN.md)